FitzwilliamMuseum/fitz-book-of-the-dead/_bod/spell-77.md

 ![]({{site.baseurl}}/images/papyrus/BD77v.jpg){: .img-fluid }
 Vignette from Spell 77 of the Book of the Dead of Ramose

 Spells 77 enables Ramose to turn into a hawk of gold.
-The text tells us that his back is 7 cubits (about 3.7 meters) in length, with wings made of green stone and the head of a _benu-_bird (which can be seen in [spell 83](/explore/the-book-of-the-dead/spell-83)).
+The text tells us that his back is 7 cubits (about 3.7 meters) in length, with wings made of green stone and the head of a _benu_-bird (which can be seen in [spell 83]({{site.baseurl}}/explore/the-book-of-the-dead/spell-83)).

 The picture for this spell shows a golden hawk-figure which is standing on a mat.
 It has a golden flail at its shoulder.